Print

 Description

 This sourdough English muffin recipe is made with bubbly, active sourdough starter, flour, water, salt, a touch of butter and milk to enrich the dough.
 Take a moment to enjoy the aroma of this dough as it rises- truly wonderful!
-In terms of preparation, you can make the dough during the day when you have time, and then chill overnight in the refrigerator once fully risen.
+Make the dough during the day when you have time, and then chill overnight in the refrigerator once fully risen.
 Don’t forget to lightly oil your plastic wrap when chilling the dough overnight (this prevents the dough from sticking to the top).
 In the morning, all you have to do is shape and cook the English muffins, which are best enjoyed on the same day they’re made.

 Ingredients